Skip to main content

 • Consumer or parent-owned housing where live-in staff or shift staff is hired by the person with a disability or their parent or guardian.
 Unique arrangements may be used to augment staffing using natural supports, which may involve parents, siblings, community members, or volunteers.
 Minnesota Supplemental Aid (MSA) Housing Assistance supplement for room and board may be accessed by individuals relocating to the community from an institution or receiving State Plan Services, Home and Community-Based Waivers (HCBS), or Self-Directed Supports.

 Renting and owning have advantages and disadvantages.
-Your daughter or son’s financial resources may determine whether they want to consider renting or owning their own home.
+Your young adult’s financial resources may determine whether they want to consider renting or owning their own home.
 For some people, renting is a better choice.
 Some renters prefer the flexibility to be mobile and to be able to make important lifestyle changes more easily, such as those necessary when taking a new job or entering a relationship.
 Other renters like the fact that they are not fully responsible for maintenance.
 Some people may be renters due to their financial situation.
 Subsidized rental housing is available to people with disabilities who have limited financial resources.
 This option limits the amount paid for housing (including utilities) to 30 percent of income.
 For more information see the “Available Funding Sources?” section.

-If your son or daughter is able to afford it, home ownership has several advantages over renting.
+If your young adult is able to afford it, home ownership has several advantages over renting.
 Being a homeowner can closely connect a person to his or her community.
 A home of one’s own can provide a sense of permanency.
 In addition, people who own their homes often have more living space and more freedom to change their property as they like.
 Housing payments are relatively stable.
 Owning a home also means that people are more likely to become involved in their community because they are likely to live there long term.

 However, there can be significant costs in securing a home loan and down payment.
 A person who owns a home is responsible for its maintenance and repairs.
 He or she will have to determine if physical modifications are needed and available, whether it is better to live alone or with others, and whether public transportation, if needed, is available nearby.
 The answers to these questions will help determine where the person lives.